PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Which category you decide to stick to depends on your dog’s dietary needs and, in most cases, your schedule.

 If you have plenty of time to be at home, you can try your hand at preparing homemade dog food.
 Just make sure your own nutritional plan is balanced and able to meet your dog’s dietary requirements.

-Look for speciality sites and apps that help you design well-balanced meals for your pooch.
+Look for specialty sites and apps that help you design well-balanced meals for your pooch.

 Always Check Your Sources